Atomic forces from correlation energy functionals based on the adiabatic-connection fluctuation-dissipation theorem: Implementation and testing

 A convenient quantity for monitoring the convergence of a geometry relaxation is the total force, defined as

 where $M$ is the total number of atoms and $\beta$ spans the three spatial Cartesian coordinates.
-The total force takes into account the individual forces exerted on both the fluoride and hydrogen atoms, and should tend toward zero as the optimal geometry is approached.
-The change in the total force, calculated at different values of the F-H bond distance, is given in Fig.~\ref{fig:Forces_FH_Scan}, for different approximations.
-Panel a) focuses on the methods based on HF.
-The notation 'HF' refers to a self-consistent calculation using the nonlocal HF potential, as implemented within the \texttt{PW} program of \texttt{QE}.
+The total force takes into account the individual forces exerted on both the fluorine and hydrogen atoms, and should tend toward zero as the optimal geometry is approached.
+The change in the total force, calculated at different values of the H-F bond distance, is given in Fig.~\ref{fig:Forces_FH_Scan}, for different approximations.
+Panel a) focuses on the methods based on Hartree-Fock.
+The notation 'HF', also used to designate the fluorane molecule, refers to a self-consistent calculation done using the nonlocal Hartree-Fock potential, as implemented within the \texttt{PW} program of \texttt{QE}.
 The 'HF[PBE]' method corresponds to its non-self-consistent version that we have implemented within the \texttt{ACFDT} package, and 'EXX' refers to the self-consistent local version of HF that solves the OEP equation.
 Finally, 'EXX $\{-\mathbf{F}_\text{x}^\text{scf-EXX}\}$' corresponds to an EXX calculation that omits the extra exchange force contribution derived in Ref.~\cite{contant2024OptimizedEffectivePotential} (exchange part of Eq.~(\ref{eq:force_total_term_RPA})).
 For all these calculations, we used a kinetic energy cutoff of 100~Ry and a simulation cell of size 20~bohrs.
 For the HF and EXX calculations, a tight self-consistency threshold was set in order to ensure a good convergence of the results.
 The same was done for obtaining the self-consistent solution to the Sternheimer equation, necessary for computing the forces at the HF[PBE] level (see Eq.~(\ref{eq:sternheimer_equation_force})).